 Emphasized in our program will be the engagement of self-learning through case study seminars, group and individual coaching, personal reading and writing, didactic presentations, audio-visual resources, individual learning goals and applying theory to one’s practice of ministry.
 Foundational to this effort will be studying one’s own relationship systems---family, clinical ministry and/or faith community through the lens of Bowen Theory.
 All curriculum components at this level are designed to address the Level 1 Outcomes as defined by the Association of Clinical Pastoral Education.

-These units are particularly intended for those who have completed at least one unit of CPE in the EMS Program and who seek an additional unit for a certification process or to refresh and build on the learning gained in the first unit.
+These units are intended specifically for those who have completed at least one unit of CPE and who seek an additional unit for a certification process or to refresh and build on the learning gained in the first unit.

-FORMAT: These units will be “hybrid” units - --group meetings will include face to meetings as well as online by video-conferencing technology.
+FORMAT: These advanced units will be “hybrid” or in-person units - - group meetings will include face to face meetings as well as online by video-conferencing technology.
 Meeting schedule will be informed by participants.
-Intended to be accessible to students beyond Virginia.

 Eastern Mennonite Seminary is accredited to offer CPE Levels I & II and Supervisory CPE by the: Association for Clinical Pastoral Education, Inc. We Work, Floor 4, 120 West Trinity Place, Decatur, GA 30030.